The Bayesian Approach To Inverse Problems: Introduction

 \begin{enumerate}

 \item The first difficulty, which may be illustrated in the case where $n=J$, concerns the fact that often the equation is perturbed by noise and so we should really consider the equation

-where $\eta \in \bbR^J$ represents the {\em observational noise} which enters the observed data.
-It may then be the case that, because of the noise, $y$ is not in the image of $G$ so that simply inverting $G$ on the data $y$ will not be possible.
+where $\eta \in \R^J$ represents the {\em observational noise} which enters the observed data.
+Assume further that $G$ maps $\R^J$ into a proper subset of itself, $\Img$, and that $G$ has a unique inverse as a map from $\Img$ into $\R^J$.
+It may then be the case that, because of the noise, $y \notin \Img$ so that simply inverting $G$ on the data $y$ will not be possible.
 Furthermore, the specific instance of $\eta$ which enters the data may not be known to us; typically, at best, only the statistical properties of a typical noise $\eta$ are known.
-Thus we cannot subtract $\eta$ from the observed data $y$ to obtain something in the image of $G$.
+Thus we cannot subtract $\eta$ from the observed data $y$ to obtain something in $\Img$.
+Even if $y \in \Img$ the uncertainty caused by the presence of noise $\eta$ causes problems for the inversion.

 \item The second difficulty is manifest in the case where $n>J$ so that the system is {\em underdetermined}: the number of equations is smaller than the number of unknowns.
 How do we attach a sensible meaning to the concept of solution in this case where, generically, there will be many solutions?